apaquino/graphql-openweathermap-server/README.md

-# GraphQL Server for Open Weather Map API
+# GraphQL Server for Open Weather Map API w/ sample React/Redux app.

 This is a GraphQL server for the OpenWeatherMap API for the 5 Day / 3 hour forecast.

 I did this to get more familiar with GraphQL.

+The app accessing the GraphQL server is created by no surprise, React with Redux.

 To use this, I expect you to have babel installed globally because the npm start command doesn't look for it locally.